 São Jorge Castle

-There’s no doubt that São Jorge Castle is one of the city’s most important and oldest monuments, as its origins date back to the 11th century.
+There’s no doubt that São Jorge Castle is one of the city’s most important and oldest monuments, since its origins date back to the 11th century.

 And don’t even think that the little ones won’t like it!
 After all, you’ ll be taking them inside a castle.
 What better experience to entertain children than that?
 And with a breathtaking view over Lisbon to boot.